0

 – Bort

-May 29, 2019 at 2:04
+Commented May 29, 2019 at 2:04

-• $\begingroup$ they do. however, the pad types do not require high pressure pumps and have no nozzles to get clogged with minerals. $\endgroup$ May 29, 2019 at 15:38
+• $\begingroup$ they do. however, the pad types do not require high pressure pumps and have no nozzles to get clogged with minerals. $\endgroup$ Commented May 29, 2019 at 15:38

 Your Answer

-By clicking “Post Your Answer”, you agree to our terms of service, privacy policy and cookie policy
+By clicking “Post Your Answer”, you agree to our terms of service and acknowledge you have read our privacy policy.

 Not the answer you're looking for?
 Browse other questions tagged or ask your own question.